UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson00/extras_oo.rst.txt

 Now all of this is fine, but it requires skill, experience and even good taste to achieve this!
-It is also true that this sort of approach with object orientation in not a universal one.
+It is also true that this sort of approach with object orientation is not a universal one.
 It takes longer to build applications this way, so this approach is only applicable where you are building software that needs to last for years.